Free South Dakota State Records (Divorce, Arrest, Criminal)

 If a person is having trouble finding criminal records using state resources, they can use third-party search sites to find comprehensive data.
 Users should only use paid search sites to find reputable information since free third-party sites can sometimes contain inaccurate or incomplete information.

-In South Dakota, criminal records are considered South Dakota state records and any person can perform a free public criminal record check.
-However, individuals must obtain written consent and a release form to obtain copies from the Department of Criminal Investigation
+In South Dakota, criminal records are considered state records and any person can perform a free public criminal record check.
+However, individuals must obtain written consent and a release form to obtain copies from the Department of Criminal Investigation.

 Individuals can find criminal records in South Dakota by using various methods.